MykhailoHordiichuk/my-intellij-project/README.md

-# 🏫 EasyEng – Online Language School API (EN)
+# 🏫 EasyEng – Online Language School API

-**EasyEng** — is a Spring Boot REST API for an online language school.
-Allows managing users, courses, teachers, content pages, and incoming contact messages.
-The service is deployed on Render.
+**EasyEng** is a Spring Boot REST API for an online language school.
+It manages users, courses, teachers, static pages, and contact messages.
+The service is deployed on **Render** with a PostgreSQL database.

 > 🔗 **Live Backend**: https://easyeng-ccwf.onrender.com
 > 🧪 **Swagger UI**: https://easyeng-ccwf.onrender.com/swagger-ui/index.html